lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Starting from one of the *input* created in this tutorial, fine tune the parameters such as particle numbers and interaction to create a simulation with the following properties:
+    Starting from one of the *input* created in this tutorial, fine-tune the parameters such as particle numbers and interaction to create a simulation with the following properties:

     - the density in particles must be high,